Frequently asked questions for our halls of residence

 Can I bring a TV to halls?

 Yes, if you want to bring a TV for gaming that’s fine.
-However, for viewing TV programmes we recommend you use your PC or laptop – it will give you a better reception than a TV and you will have access to over 18 Freeview TV and radio channels.
+However, for viewing TV programmes we recommend you use your PC or laptop – it will give you a better reception than a TV and you will have free access to over 18 Freeview TV and radio channels.

 Do I need a TV licence?

 Anyone who watches live TV broadcasts or BBC programmes on iPlayer (live, catch up or on demand) in their room requires a TV licence.
 It doesn’t matter what device you watch it on.
 If you don’t have a licence and you do watch TV in your room you risk a fine of up to £1000 plus court costs.

 Yes, you can have a visitor to stay for a maximum of two nights out of any seven.
 The only exception to this is on the first weekend when people move in as this can interfere with flatmates settling in together.

 Before any visitors stay, you should fill in a Visitor Form and hand it in to the Hall Manager.
 It is also polite to let your flatmates know if you have someone staying.

 How do I get my post?